-- TIP: Office 365 has a per-user throttling mechanism to protect the Exchange systems.
-It is recommended that you use dedicated user accounts on this page to avoid throttling caused by concurrent usage of the same account in other applications.

-- 11 Select the tool that is used to synchronize your Azure Active Directory with on-premise Active Directory.

-- Azure AD Connect with Exchange 2016/2019
+- 12 Select the tool that is used to synchronize your Azure Active Directory with on-premise Active Directory. - Azure AD Connect with Exchange 2016/2019

 - Azure AD Connect

 - Azure AD Sync

 - DirSync

 - NOTE: If you use Azure AD Connect and have Exchange 2016/2019 (mixed or native environment), select Azure AD Connect with Exchange 2016/2019 for optimal performance.

-For information about synchronization methods, see About AD synchronization methods for hybrid Exchange Online on page 82.
+For information about synchronization methods, see About AD synchronization methods for hybrid Exchange Online on page 88.

 - If you want to specify one or more explicit domain controllers instead of automatically discovering the domain controller, click Show Advanced Settings in the LDAP Collection Parameters section.
-For more information, see Specifying explicit domain controllers for LDAP connections on page 37.
-The domain controller must be a global catalog server. - i NOTE: If the Data Engine is in a different forest from the data to be collected, you must specify the domain controller you want to use for data collection.
+For more information, see Specifying explicit domain controllers for LDAP connections on page 40.
+The domain controller must be a global catalog server. - NOTE: If the Data Engine is in a different forest from the data to be collected, you must specify the domain controller you want to use for data collection.
 If you leave the default setting to automatically discover domain controller, the data collector selects a domain controller from the forest that hosts the Data Engine, not a domain controller from the forest from which you are collecting the data. - To specify the type of collection method used for PowerShell, click Show Advanced Settings in the Exchange Online PowerShell Connection Parameters section.
 You can select Paging or Streaming.
-For details about each method, see About PowerShell collection method options on page 83. - 12 Click Save.
+For details about each method, see About PowerShell collection method options on page 89.